-We have incurred losses since our inception and, as of March 31, 2024, we had an accumulated deficit of approximately \$301.1 million.
+We have incurred losses since our inception and, as of June 30, 2024, we had an accumulated deficit of approximately \$304.6 million.
 We will continue to incur losses until we generate sufficient revenue to offset our expenses, and we anticipate that we will continue to incur net losses for at least the next several years.
-We expect to incur additional expenses related to our development and potential commercialization of levosimendan in the LEVEL trial and, over the long term, imatinib for PAH, and other potential indications, as well as identifying and developing other potential product candidates, and as a result, we will need to generate significant net product sales, royalty and other revenues to achieve profitability.
+We expect to incur additional expenses related to our development and potential commercialization of levosimendan and, over the long term, imatinib for PAH, and other potential indications, as well as identifying and developing other potential product candidates, and as a result, we will need to generate significant net product sales, royalty and other revenues to achieve profitability.

 The process of conducting preclinical studies and clinical trials necessary to obtain approval from the FDA is costly and time consuming.
 The probability of success for each product candidate and clinical trial may be affected by a variety of factors, including, among other things, the quality of the product candidate's early clinical data, investment in the program, competition, manufacturing capabilities and commercial viability.
 As a result of the uncertainties discussed above, uncertainty associated with clinical trial enrollment and risks inherent in the development process, we are unable to determine the duration and completion costs of current or future clinical stages of our product candidates or when, or to what extent, we will generate revenues from the commercialization and sale of any of our product candidates.
 Development timelines, probability of success and development costs vary widely.
-We are currently focused on developing our two product candidates, levosimendan and imatinib, and have prioritized levosimendan in the short-term; however, we will need substantial additional capital in the future in order to complete the development and potential commercialization of levosimendan and imatinib, and to continue with the development of other potential product candidates.
+We are currently focused on developing our two product candidates, levosimendan and imatinib, and have prioritized levosimendan; however, we will need substantial additional capital in the future in order to finalize the development of levosimendan, commence its commercialization, potentially develop imatinib, and to continue with the development of other potential product candidates.